Man gets ready to insert credit card into ATM machine on street

 Apply for credit when you really need credit

-Most credit and financial professionals are very clear on one thing—don’t apply for credit that you aren’t going to use.
-That means don’t submit a credit card application only to help your score.
-Only apply when you have a need and are able to manage new debt.
-If you’re a responsible borrower with an established credit history who pays your bills on time, the rest will take care of itself.
+Most credit and personal finance professionals are very clear on one thing—don’t apply for credit that you aren’t going to use.
+While a new card may improve your credit score, you should only apply when you have a need and are able to manage new debt.
+As you compare the best credit cards for your needs, consider how each new card may affect your credit score and fit into your financial life.

 Next steps